 The answer lies in the analogy of comparing science to engineering through a footballing lens.
 Science, you see, can be seen as the discipline and act of discovering new anomalies and problems while engineering is the practised application of solving those anomalies.
 For Cruyff, solving football’s riddles with his feet, coaching wit, and cultural icon status were not enough.
 The real skill was optimising footballing skill, tactical awareness, and application on a level reserved for the game’s geniuses; that was Cruyff.

-We can go through the catalogue of footballers that changed the game and categorised them as: best defender, or most dynamic midfielder and best goalscorer.
+We can go through the catalogue of footballers that changed the game and categorised them as best defender, most dynamic midfielder or best goalscorer.
 Somehow Cruyff is elevated above that in the category of footballing genius.
 Defining genius is difficult enough – trying to define it when genius in the context of Cruyff’s combination of physical skill, intelligence and effectiveness on the pitch takes mental endurance.
 What many must realise is like many of the game’s greats, Cruyff excelled at that which cannot be coached – creativity, uniqueness, imagination, and competitiveness – all of which are only as good as one’s ability to apply them at will against any opposition.

 Johan Cruyff’s influence as a coach is as dynamic as his ability as a player for he mastered the arenas of the game and the mind that extend well beyond mere direct instruction.
 It’s fitting that a man who exuded all the talents that cannot be coached became such an influential coach himself.

-That element is best attributed to Rinus Michels, who understood Cruyff’s deployment of skill and savvy intelligence was not to be coached or limited, but to be harnessed and unleashed in a system built with Cruyff as the orchestrator of a footballing philharmonic that has been attributed to the success of the great Ajax and Netherlands sides and of course, FC Barcelona’s steady and continued rise to global footballing acclaim.
+That element is best attributed to Rinus Michels, who understood Cruyff’s deployment of skill and savvy intelligence was not to be coached or limited, but to be harnessed and unleashed in a system built with Cruyff as the orchestrator of a footballing philharmonic that has been attributed to the success of the great Ajax and Netherlands sides and of course, Barcelona’s steady and continued rise to global footballing acclaim.
 He also was a journeyman of sorts, never shying away from the next great adventure in his sport.

 In so many ways, Cruyff proved that football is just as much a game of technique as it is physique.
 Moreover, he showed that truly great football is about intelligence and application by setting the world alight with a lethal left foot, but he could have just as easily turned a defender with his right foot.